Dynatrace-APAC/dynatrace-apac.github.io/workshops/kubernetes.md

 ### Enable Kubernetes Engine API

-You will also need to <b>Enable your API Billing</b> with Kubernetes Engine API.
+You will also need to **Enable your API Billing** with Kubernetes Engine API.

 ![k8s-Engine](assets/k8s/Picture3.png)